GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 // leave call
 ```

-Replace that with the the code:
+Replace that with the code:

 ```swift
 viewModel.leaveCall {